 - Played with in Horton Hears a Who!.
 While answering the mayor's "hypothetical" question, Dr. LaRue whips off her safety glasses on the obvious dramatic line.
 In a later scene, she whips them off on an innocuous word so she can put them back on for the most dramatic line.

-- Brad whips off his glasses when Janet says his complaints to Frank N. Furter are "ungrateful" in Rocky Horror Picture Show One common jeer at this is "Dun-da-da-DAH!
+- Brad whips off his glasses when Janet says his complaints to Frank N. Furter are "ungrateful" in The Rocky Horror Picture Show.
+One common jeer at this is "Dun-da-da-DAH!
 Super Asshole!"

 - Parodied in Batman Forever: Bruce Wayne and Edward Nigma meet at a gala event; Nigma has a sick admiration for Wayne, and has been trying to emulate/show him up.
 As they converse, Wayne casually removes his glasses, then puts them back on, etc. Whatever he does with them, Nigma immediately apes with his own pair, in a more dramatic fashion.

-- Played for laughs in the first Jurassic Park film.
+- Played for laughs in Jurassic Park.
 Doctor Malcolm approaches triceratops feces, pulls his glasses and says, "That is one big pile of shit."

-- This trope is parodied in 2012.
+- Parodied in 2012.
 The preteen son of the hero is wearing a pair of sun glasses with the tag still on, whilst in a Yellowstone gift shop.
 After he gets a call from mom, he takes off said glasses (cue dramatic zoom in of his face) and says, "mom wants us home".

 J: You know the difference between you and me? (dons shades) I make this look good!

-- The series as a whole would be exaggerating this trope to the point of satire if not for one major justification: The cool sunglasses are used to block the effects of the Neuraliser.
+- The series as a whole would be exaggerating to the point of satire if not for one major justification: The cool sunglasses are used to block the effects of the Neuraliser.